exolicious/tech-assessment-2.0/README.md

 ## How to run the application locally
 1. :warning: Before anything else, make sure [Node](https://nodejs.org/en/) (+ npm) is installed
 2. Clone repository
-3. Open a terminal Inside the root directory and run `npm install`
+3. Open a terminal inside the root directory and run `npm install`
 4. Once npm install is finished you can run `npm run simple-dev`
 5. The application should now be running at http://localhost:8080/